For more of the Cut’s favorite fashion, beauty, and home finds, sign up for the weekly Cut Shop Newsletter.

 Very few brands have an energy healer involved in the creation process, but that’s pretty much the norm for Vyrao founder Yasmin Sewell.
 With notes of Turkish rose oil, violet leaf, and patchouli, this one is meant to promote self-love, and you’ll get about 40 hours of that good energy supercharged by the company’s go-to healer, Louise Mita.

-The designer option
+The designer one

 Another pick from Nikas are these handcrafted scents from Dior.
 Created by the company’s top perfumers, these candles are every bit as luxurious as you’d expect.
 There are several scents with varying intensities to choose from, and they’re all housed in these minimal containers.
+To keep your wax light investment shiny and bright, Dior recommends burning this candle for two to three hours at a time in order to get the full release of the fragrance’s notes and ambience.
+And to protect the candle’s ceramic jar from overheating, don’t burn the candle for longer than the recommended time.